-The Australia Electric Vehicle (EV) Charging industry includes several market players such as Kempower, Ocular Charging, Autel, Schneider Electric, Siemens, Tesla, ABB, Delta, Evnex, Wallbox, Tritium, Eaton, Charge Amps, Bosch, ClipperCreek, and others.
+The major players operating in the Australia EV charging industry include Kempower, Ocular Charging, Autel, Schneider Electric, Siemens, Tesla, ABB, Delta, Evnex, Wallbox, Tritium, Eaton, Charge Amps, Bosch, and ClipperCreek.

 AC Chargers